petre-renware/sdeven/SDEVEN_content_docs/SDEVEN.50_RENCHGM.md

 This is about changes in software development process.

 There is no specific or special procedure in software development.
-The procedure of change management from ***Project Management discipline must be followed*** of course taking into account that changes in software development are almost technical ones.
+The process of change management from ***Project Management discipline must be followed*** of course taking into account that changes in software development are almost technical ones.

 In that way, things regarding technical changes in software development are covered in other sections mostly in ***Practices & technical issues*** but not only.